Zalak1208/JavaScript-Journey/README.md

 # JavaScript-Journey
-A new beginning of leaning Java Script.
+A new beginning of learing Java Script.